banner svg (1)

 • Follow-up: After a child has recovered from an illness, follow up with families to see if there is any updated health information you need to be made aware of.

-Writing a center health policy
+Writing a childcare health policy

 A preschool health policy is a document that outlines the health and safety procedures that a preschool must follow.
 It is essential to have a health policy in place to protect the children in your care and ensure that your staff and families are aware of the procedures they need to follow in the event a child is sick.